-District police immediately notified and transferred leadership of the case to Santa Rosa Police Department’s Domestic Violence Sexual Assault (DVSA) detectives, their report states.
+District police immediately notified and transferred leadership of the case to Santa Rosa Police Department’s Domestic Violence Sexual Assault (DVSA) detectives, according to their report.

-The victim said the suspect confronted her as she entered the restroom, forced her against a wall and raped her.
+The victim said the suspect confronted her as she entered the restroom, forced her against a wall and sexually assaulted her.
 He then fled in an unknown direction, according to her testimony.

 Interim SRJC Police Chief Robert Brownlee said, “These types of incidents are rare.”

 Brownlee said his department is working in collaboration with SRPD, which he said is heading the investigation because their resources are appropriately suited for a case of this magnitude.
 “In Sonoma County law enforcement, in general we work in partnership,” he said.
 “We are in close communication with SRPD.”

 In the wake of this incident Brownlee said district police will expand their evening surveillance.
 “For the time being we are going to beef up our night patrol.”

 Brownlee said he spoke with the SRPD detective in charge of this investigation the night of Aug.
 25 and said there are no new developments in the case to his knowledge.

 “We’re a community and we have to respond to this like a community,” Brownlee said.

 Brownlee implored all students to report suspicious activity to the campus police.